aimfeld/mpm-groupwork/README.md

 ## Project Structure

-- Report.pdf: The final report.
+- Report.html: The final report.
 - [Report.Rmd](Report.Rmd): The main report file which includes all chapter Rmd files.
 - [Knitr_setup.Rmd](Knitr_setup.Rmd): Setup file for the knitr package.
 - Other Rmd files: The chapter files for the report.